-While relaxation dentistry is not right for everyone, most people can benefit from pain-free treatment using one of the sedation options offered at our spa-like Tulsa practice.
-Dr. Lebedoff and his staff will review your medical history and help you decide whether relaxation dentistry is right for you.
+While relaxation dentistry is not right for everyone, most people can benefit from pain-free treatment using one of the sedation options offered at our spa-like Leavenworth practice.
+Dr. Otto and his staff will review your medical history and help you decide whether relaxation dentistry is right for you.

-You may be a suitable candidate for sedation dentistry at our Tulsa office if you have any of the following:
+You may be a suitable candidate for sedation dentistry at our Leavenworth office if you have any of the following: